omnetpp/omnetpp/doc/src/ide-overview/ide-overview.rst

    The NED Editor in source editing mode

 Text mode lets the user work with the NED source directly.
-When hitting Ctrl+Space, the editor offers context-aware completion of keywords and module type, parameter, gate, and submodule names.
+When hitting :kbd:`Ctrl+SPACE`, the editor offers context-aware completion of keywords and module type, parameter, gate, and submodule names.
 Template proposals to insert full compound module skeletons, submodules, various connection structures, etc. are also available.
 Documentation of referenced module types can be viewed by hovering over the NED type name.
 The NED source is continually parsed and validated as the user